OfficalOffical/SentimentAnalysis/README.md

 # Sentiment Analysis

-Basic NLP Sentiment analysis implementation for toxicity detection in tweets.
+NLP Sentiment analysis implementation for toxicity detection in tweets.
 You can use your dataset but the column names must be "[comment] and [toxicity]".

 ## Preprocessing